Skip to main content

 • Affinity Groups create safe spaces for parents with shared identities.

-• Flexible Pricing program fee options increase class diversity.
+• Our flexible pricing program fee options increase class diversity.

 • For all 50 topics in our curriculum, PEPS provides hundreds of hours of training to Group Leaders each year to facilitate inclusive conversations.